Stable configurations of repelling points on compact manifolds II: The 1-torus

-At this point we recall Proposition 1 from \cite{saff2}, which is applicable to this situation.
-In greater detail, \cite{saff2} is concerned with the study of configurations on the circle which absolutely minimize what the authors term an $f$-functional, which is a finite sum of the form where $d(x_j,x_m)$ is the length of the shorter arc connecting $x_j$ and $x_m$, and $f$ is a real valued function on $[0,\frac12]$.
+At this point we recall Proposition 9 from \cite{gotz} (cf.\ also \cite{saff2}), which is applicable to this situation.
+Specifically, \cite{gotz} is concerned with the study of configurations on the circle which absolutely minimize a functional that is a finite sum of the form where $d(x_j,x_m)$ is the length of a shortest arc connecting $x_j$ and $x_m$, and $f$ is a real valued function on $[0,\frac12]$.

-In greater detail, Proposition 1 from \cite{saff2} states that if $f$ is convex and decreasing, then the above energy functional attains a global minimum on the equispaced configuration, and if moreover $f$ is strictly convex, then the equispaced configuration is the unique such configuration.
-We remark that in \cite{saff2}, the counted effects are those attributable to the shortest connecting geodesic segments, rather than to all connecting directed geodesic segments as in this paper, and that the subject of the former paper is thus more closely analogous to the problem of minimization of the sum of an energy functional over the planar Euclidean distances between points on the circle.
-We also remark that in \cite{saff2}, the authors conduct very detailed analyses, for the equispaced configuration, of large $N$ asymptotics for several specific energy functionals .
+In greater detail, Proposition 9 from \cite{gotz} states that if $f$ is convex and non-increasing, then the above functional attains a global minimum on the equispaced configuration, and if moreover $f$ is strictly convex, then the equispaced configuration is the unique such configuration.